Fatigue after a brain injury — the 7 blood tests to ask for

-The fatigue that affects 20-80% of people after a brain injury is different from “ordinary” fatigue because it is often unrelated to levels of exertion and doesn’t improve with rest.(1, 2) The persistent nature of post-injury fatigue means it can negatively affect quality of life, reduce life satisfaction and pose a barrier to rehabilitation.(1, 2, 3)
+The fatigue that affects 20-80% of people after a brain injury (often called neuro-fatigue), is different from “ordinary” fatigue because it is often unrelated to levels of exertion and doesn’t improve even when someone rests.1, 2 The persistent nature of post-injury fatigue means it can negatively affect quality of life and pose a barrier to rehabilitation.1, 2, 3

-Post-brain injury fatigue may be caused by a multitude of factors – such as damage to the brain cells, sleep problems, medication side effects and depression.(4) However, it is equally possible that one (or more) underlying medical issues are also contributing to the problem.
-Insufficient levels of certain vitamins and minerals, low thyroid function, high or low blood sugar levels, electrolyte imbalance and dehydration can all cause, or contribute to, feelings of fatigue.(1) Speak to the GP to see if your client needs any of the following blood tests to rule out an underlying medical problem.
-While the assumption may be that these have been done at various times during the person’s treatment and recovery, I frequently encounter clients where one or more of these tests have never been done.
-I would also recommend these be checked annual to monitor someone’s progress and detected any changes in vitamin/mineral levels.
+Fatigue which occurs post-brain injury, may be caused by a multitude of factors – such as damage to the brain cells, sleep problems, medication side effects and depression.4 However, it is equally possible that one (or more) underlying medical issues are also contributing to the problem.
+Insufficient levels of certain vitamins and minerals, low thyroid function, high or low blood glucose levels, electrolyte imbalance and dehydration can all cause, or contribute to, feelings of fatigue.1 Speak to the GP to see if your client needs any of the following blood tests to rule out an underlying medical issue.
+While the assumption may be that these have been done at various times during the person’s treatment and recovery, dietitians frequently encounter clients where one or more of these tests have never been done.
+Annual blood tests are also recommended to monitor someone’s progress and detect any changes in vitamin/mineral levels.

 1. Full blood count

 A full blood count provides information about the red blood cells, the white blood cells and platelets in the body.
-When it comes to fatigue, I’m usually most interested in a person’s haemoglobin levels.
-Low haemoglobin levels suggest iron levels in the body are too low.
-Without adequate haemoglobin, the cells will not be getting enough oxygen and fatigue can be one of the symptoms for this.
+When it comes to fatigue, dietitians are usually most interested in a person’s haemoglobin levels.
+Iron is the main component of haemoglobin in red blood cells.
+Without adequate iron, haemoglobin levels will be low and low haemoglobin levels means the cells will not be getting enough oxygen.
+Fatigue can be one of the symptoms of this.

 3. Vitamin B12 & folate

 A deficiency of vitamin B12 and/or folate can affect red blood cells and lead to fatigue.
-Vitamin B12 deficiency also damages the protective covering (myelin) on the peripheral nerves, spinal cord and brain which can affect brain functioning, balance, memory and motor functioning.(7) It can also cause numbness, pain and tingling in the hands and feet.
-Certain medications, such as proton pump inhibitors (eg. Omeprazole, Lansoprazole), H2 receptor antagonists (Ranitidine) and Metformin (among others), can increase the risk of B12 deficiency.(7) Proton pump inhibitors and anti-convulsant drugs can also increase the risk of folate deficiency.(8)
+Vitamin B12 deficiency can also damage the protective covering (myelin) on the peripheral nerves, and nerves of the spinal cord and brain, which can affect brain functioning, balance, memory and motor functioning.7 It can also cause numbness, pain and tingling in the hands and feet.
+Certain medications, such as proton pump inhibitors (e.g. omeprazole, lansoprazole), H2 receptor antagonists (e.g. ranitidine) and medication for type 2 diabetes (e.g. metformin), can increase the risk of vitamin B12 deficiency.7 Proton pump inhibitors and antiseizure medication (e.g. carbamazepine, sodium valproate) can also increase the risk of folate deficiency.8, 9

 4. Vitamin D